Integrated Community Pharmacy Services Agreement

 Terms of Reference

-To support the first National Annual Agreement Review, beginning in December 2018, existing sector representatives asnominated in January 2017 will all be participants in the first National Annual Agreement Review, along with any other representatives nominated by providers.
+To support the first National Review, beginning in December 2018, existing sector representatives nominated in January 2017 are participating.
+They are:

 - Pharmacy Guild